Killswitch0/car-sales-api/README.md

 ## About

 The Car Sales API is a RESTful web service designed for managing advertisements related to car sales.
-It provides endpoints to create, retrieve, update, and delete advertisements, as well as features for user authentication, liking advertisements, and applying various filters.
+It provides CRUD endpoints for advertisements, as well as features for user authentication, liking advertisements, and applying various filters.

 ## Features